Ashiegbu/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 ![](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-sysadmin_devops/265/uWLzjc8.jpg)

-A project of the **ALX Software Engineering Program**.
-Students are meant to learn about how to debug a webstack.
+A project of the **ALX Software Engineering Program** structured to get students learn about how to debug a webstack.

 ## Technologies
 * Scripts written in Bash 4.3.11(1)